Oliver-Slape/Software-Development-and-Life-Cycle/README.md

 ![Waterfall]( https://github.com/Oliver-Slape/Software-Development-and-Life-Cycle/blob/master/waterfall.png)

+#### Advantages
+##### At the beginning of the waterfall model the requirements and design are agreed upon by the client and developer.
+These are set in stone and do not change for the entire lifecycle allowing a steady continuation of work as nothing needs to be redefined and delivered to the client until the entire product is delivered.

+#### Disadvantages
+##### With the fact that the requirements are set and developed in the first stage and don't change there can be a massive issue with the client not liking the finished product.
+As they have no input through development the client won’t see the product till it’s finished meaning that if they aren't satisfied the entire project has to be scrapped and taken back to the drawing board which is very costly.

 ### V model
 #### The V model is the same structure as the waterfall model.
 However, when it reaches the coding stage around system and software design instead of continuing in a linear stage, It bends upwards into testing and implementation.
+Allowing for more flexibility in the development stages.

 ![Vmodel]( https://github.com/Oliver-Slape/Software-Development-and-Life-Cycle/blob/master/Vmodel.png)

+#### Advantages
+##### The added design stages compared with waterfall model allows for the V model to have more flexibility in changing requirements and agreeing with the client what they want allowing for less risk developing the product as the developers have a better understanding of the deliverable the client wants.

+#### Disadvantages
+##### The system is developed during the implementations stage meaning that there isn't a point for prototypes to be developed making a lack of testing and increased risks.

 ## Iterative